dami-gupta-git/tumor_board_v2/README.md

    system prompt.
 This was the most impactful change—the LLM had the evidence but needed explicit domain knowledge to interpret it correctly.

-**Key Insight**: Adding more data sources (like OncoKB) was less effective than improving how the LLM interprets existing evidence.
-Domain knowledge in the prompt > additional APIs.

 ## Disclaimer